racket/rhombus/rhombus/static-info.md

-subpattern for each identifier wrapped as reference-result information for the identifier outside the list pattern, since each; for example `[p :: Posn, ...]` as a binding pattern causes `p` to have static information that says its reference result as `Posn`-contract information.
-The `List.of`, `Array.of`, and `Map.of` contract forms in bindings propagate “downward“ reference-result information to nsted contracts.
+subpattern for each identifier wrapped as reference-result information for the identifier outside the list pattern, since each; for example `[p :: Posn, ...]` as a binding pattern causes `p` to have static information that says its reference result as `Posn`-annotation information.
+The `List.of`, `Array.of`, and `Map.of` annotation forms in bindings propagate “downward“ reference-result information to nested annotations.
 “Downward” static information is used by `List` or `[` ...
 `]` pattern constructions only in the case that there's a single element binding pattern followed by `...`, while `Array` and `Map` as pattern constructors cannot use “downward” information.

-The `::` binding form and the `matching` contract form allow static information to flow both “downward” and “upward” through both contracts and binding patterns.
+The `::` binding form and the `matching` annotation form allow static information to flow both “downward” and “upward” through both annotations and binding patterns.

 ## Binding patterns and static information

 See [the low-level binding API](binding-macros.md) for information on how binding macros receive and produce static information.
-A Turnstile-like sets of forms should be built on top of that low-level API.
+A Turnstile-like set of forms should be built on top of that low-level API.

-## Contracts and static information
+## Annotations and static information

-See [the low-level contract API](contract-macros.md) for information on how contract macros receive and produce static information.
+See [the low-level annotation API](annotation-macros.md) for information on how annotation macros receive and produce static information.
 A Turnstile-like sets of forms should be built on top of that low-level API, too.